rust-lang/rust/src/doc/rustc/src/platform-support/fuchsia.md

     -lp -f <(echo "hello_fuchsia_package_manifest")
 ```

-Then we can add it to `ffx`'s package server as `hello-fuchsia` using:
+Then we can add the repository to `ffx`'s package server as `hello-fuchsia` using:

 ```sh
 ${SDK_PATH}/tools/${ARCH}/ffx repository add-from-pm \